jonxly/SEhot/README.md

     Create an Application Service based on the Service Discovery iApp with the following config
     ![](images/sdiapp_settings.png)

-13. Go back to EC2 dashboard, select your webserver instance > Action > "Launch More Like This"
+13. Go back to EC2 dashboard, select your webserver instance > "Launch More Like This"
     Repeat to launch as many as you like (or can afford).

 14. Go into TMUI to see the app self-heal!